Skip to Main Content

 It also might be a good idea to include a handwritten note alongside your closing words, especially if your organization has a local affiliation or is on the smaller side.
 If the member has a personal connection with your leadership team, a simple note can go a long way in demonstrating how highly you value your constituents.

-After your member has secured their membership and submitted their membership fees, take an extra step, and thank them again.
-This time, reach out personally with a thank-you note (not just an acknowledgment email!) to show your appreciation for their investment.
+After your member has secured their membership and submitted their fees, take an extra step and thank them again.
+This time, consider reaching out personally with a thank-you note (not just an acknowledgment email!) to show your appreciation for their investment.

-Though small, we can assure you these gestures don’t go unnoticed by members!
+They may be small, but we can assure you these gestures don’t go unnoticed by members!

 To sum it up: Make a good last impression by reminding your members how grateful you are for their membership.
 Thank them sincerely in your letter and make sure to follow up after they renew, as well.